An Attempt of His Attempt

 Of all that has been written about the failures of a society that adulates success, not enough has been said about the successes of a society that adulates failure.
 Freud repeatedly made clear that the goal of psychoanalysis was ‘transforming your hysterical misery into common unhappiness,’ that the psychoanalytic project succeeds as a breed of failure, and towards the end of his life, he wrote of how the analysand would seek comfort in regressing to old patterns of self-destructive behaviour.
 Capitalism thrives on our inability to recognise the dissatisfaction we obtain from being satisfied and conversely the satisfaction we obtain from our own dissatisfaction.
 As Todd Mcgowan puts it, ‘capitalist subjects experience satisfaction itself as dissatisfying, which enables them to simultaneously enjoy themselves and believe wholeheartedly that a more complete satisfaction exists just around the corner, embodied in the newest commodity.’
 The point, precisely, is to succeed at failing because only then can the ultimate failure – the insurmountable emptiness of the commodity – remain postponed for some future confrontation.

-Waypoints is finally also about the jouissance found in everyday acts of controlled demolition, in our ability to constantly reproduce a state of wilful failure so as to sustain the unfulfilled – and ultimately unfulfillable – promise of future success.
-Waypoints belongs to a lineage in contemporary literature that Enrique Vila-Matas calls ‘artists of refusal’ or those that operate from ‘the labyrinth of the No’ – from Melville’s Bartleby to Walser’s Jakob Von Guten to Canetti’s Peter Kien – characters that tarry with the contradiction of their own desire towards failure and who intuit that failure may just be part of a broader psychological project towards some kind of negative transcendence.
+Waypoint_s is finally also about the jouissance found in everyday acts of controlled demolition, in our ability to constantly reproduce a state of wilful failure so as to sustain the unfulfilled – and ultimately unfulfillable – promise of future success. _Waypoints belongs to a lineage in contemporary literature that Enrique Vila-Matas calls ‘artists of refusal’ or those that operate from ‘the labyrinth of the No’ – from Melville’s Bartleby to Walser’s Jakob Von Guten to Canetti’s Peter Kien – characters that tarry with the contradiction of their own desire towards failure and who intuit that failure may just be part of a broader psychological project towards some kind of negative transcendence.
 Cripps is incapable of staging the infamous failure of Houdini’s flight because he must continue to ‘prefer not to’ or to fail at failing the failure because it is only when our best laid plans are continually deferred to some imminent waypoint in time that the future can remain possible to us.